C++ Templates

 Why CRTP

-3. Counting / registrytemplate <typename T> struct Counted { static int count; ... }; automatically gives each T its own counter.
+3. Counting / registrytemplate <typename T> struct Counted { static int count; ... }; gives each T its own counter.

 Example: comparison mixin